gabrielott/xwaifu/README.md

 # xwaifu

-xwaifu is program that draws an image above all other windows, making it visible at all times.
+xwaifu draws an image overlay above all other windows, making it visible at all times.
 It's pretty much just like [Xteddy](http://weber.itn.liu.se/~stegu/xteddy/xteddy_info.html), but with a few additional features.